DataDog/documentation/content/en/continuous_integration/guides/pipeline_data_model.md

 ## Git information

-Providing Git information of the commit that triggered the pipeline execution is strongly encouraged.
+Providing Git information of the commit that triggered the pipeline execution is required for an expected user experience.
+At minimum, the repository URL, commit SHA, and git author email are required.
 Pipeline executions without Git information don't appear in the [My Recent Commits](https://app.datadoghq.com/ci/commits) page.
-At minimum, the repository URL, commit SHA, and author email are required.
-For more information see the [public API endpoint specification][3].
+For more information, see the [public API endpoint specification][3].

 ## Further reading